Imaging magnetically driven astrospheres: a forward modelling approach: Detection Prospects

 \section{Detection Prospects}

-In our forward modelling, the peak \lyalpha{} intensity can reach $\sim 10^{-15}$ ergs~cm$^{-2}$~s$^{-1}$~$\AA^{-1}$, which is within reach of the detection limit of STIS onboard HST \citep{STIShandbook2024}.
-Using the range of line fluxes from our simulations (e.g., Fig.\ref{fig: emission_with_ISM_absorption}), and the STIS exposure time calculator, we evaluate the amount of time needed to reach a signal-to-noise ratio $S/N=5$ with STIS FUV-MAMA in its G140M/c1222 grating configuration.
+In our forward modelling, the peak \lyalpha{} intensity can reach $\sim 10^{-15}$ ergs~cm$^{-2}$~s$^{-1}$~$\AA^{-1}$, which is within reach of the detection limit of STIS onboard {\it HST} \citep{STIShandbook2024}.
+Using the range of line fluxes from our simulations (e.g., Figure~\ref{fig: emission_with_ISM_absorption}), and the STIS exposure time calculator, we evaluate the amount of time needed to reach a signal-to-noise ratio $S/N=5$ with STIS FUV-MAMA in its G140M/c1222 grating configuration.
 For a flux level of $5\times 10^{-15}$ ergs~cm$^{-2}$~s$^{-1}$~$\AA^{-1}$, the required integration time is approximately 59 minutes, while for a lower flux level of $1\times 10^{-15}$ ergs~cm$^{-2}$~s$^{-1}$~$\AA^{-1}$, the integration time increases to about 8.1 hours.
+Obviously, multiple STIS slit positions would be needed.
+To increase the chance of detection, one indeed needs to cover the 2D distribution of astrophere emission (e.g., Figure~\ref{fig: emission_with_ISM_absorption}) as there is no a priori way to estimate the geometry of the emission.
+While this represents a medium- or large-size program for {\it HST}, detecting and characterising astrosphere emission (flux and geometry) could be one of the prime science goals for the integral-field unit (IFU) far-ultraviolet spectrograph on board the {\it Habitable World Observatory} \citep{Feinberg2026}.
+Indeed, a 2'$\times$2' IFU size combined with a collective area about an order of magnitude larger than {\it HST} would be able to wage the \lyalpha{} astrosphere emission of nearby solar-type stars in just a few hours of integration.

 As a first attempt, our model assumes a heliosphere-like astrosphere located at a distance of 1 pc from the observer.
 In reality, the nearby stars analyzed by \citet{Wood2021} span distances ranging from approximately 1 pc to several tens of parsecs.
 Although the total flux from more distant systems decreases as $D^{-2}$, for a pixel of fixed angular size the projected physical area on the plane of the sky increases as $D^2$.
 Consequently, the flux dilution is compensated, and the surface brightness of the extended astrospheric emission is expected to remain constant.